Integrity and

 is not beneficial to you.
 Don't value an idea or concern as important to you

-values that
+ideas that

 are already important to you.

-know can misdirect your thinking to negative or unimportant concerns.
+misdirect your thinking to negative or unimportant concerns.

 During the early years of your life you might have been subject to some

-insistent education or training that was permitted by a tradition or privilege,
+insistent education or training that was permitted by a tradition or privilege

-loving kindness and intelligence from nurturing and maturing your awareness.
+intelligence from nurturing and maturing your awareness.

 Now that you have